-Figure 4-5-5 LACP System Status page screenshot
+Figure 4-5-5 LACP System Status Page Screenshot

 Object Description Aggr ID The Aggregation ID associated with this aggregation instance.
 For LLAG the id is shown as 'isid:aggr-id' and for GLAGs as 'aggr-id' Partner System ID The system ID (MAC address) of the aggregation partner.
 Partner Key The Key that the partner has assigned to this aggregation ID.
 Last changed The time since this aggregation changed.
-Local Ports Local Ports Shows which ports are a part of this aggregation for this switch/stack.
-The format is: "Switch ID:Port".
+Local Ports Shows which ports are a part of this aggregation for this switch.